GaryGapinski/fail2ban-extras/filter.d/sshd-extra.md

 Those sshd_config settings of course require that both the server and the (desired) client are compatible implementations of the OpenSSH protocol.
 Ensure that desired clients will be accommodated lest Self Denial occur.
-[https://ssh-comparison.quendi.de/](https://ssh-comparison.quendi.de/) has a nice comparison of implementations.

-This configuration — deliberately — does not include algorithms which are [mandatory-to-implement](https://tools.ietf.org/html/rfc4253) (e.g., ssh-rsa, 3des-cbc, diffie-hellman-group1-sha1, hmac-sha1) or recommended.
+This configuration — deliberately — does not include algorithms which are either [mandatory-to-implement](https://tools.ietf.org/html/rfc4253) (e.g., ssh-rsa, 3des-cbc, diffie-hellman-group1-sha1, hmac-sha1) or recommended.
 Requisite implementation does not entail requisite usage.
-If finite field DH must be used for interoperability, consider using groups defined in [RFC 8268](https://tools.ietf.org/html/rfc8268) with the possible addition of `diffie-hellman-group14-sha1`.
-And generate custom moduli for them.

 This configuration
 — particularly the restrictions on host key, key exchange, cipher, and MAC algorithms —